jjanku/dart_pcsc/README.md

 * send/receive APDUs to/from smart cards
 * wait for cards & readers
 * works on Linux, Windows
+* usable in pure Dart as well as in Flutter

 ## Getting started